meowphp/routing/README.md

 # Routing

-Extendable Router that usses Attributes to define routes to methods
+Extendable Router that uses Attributes to define routes to methods

 ## Installing